Joseph Hardman: Life

 Hardman was born in Manchester, and was baptised in St Ann's Church on 23 July 1783.
 He became a merchant based in London, married Frances Anna Rougemont, and together they had a son Frederick Hardman (1814–1874).

 While living in Highgate, Hardman became the neighbour and friend of Samuel Taylor Coleridge.
-In March 1828, Coleridge wrote to Hardman about a new magazine that they had been planning, which eventually became the short-lived London Review (1829) under editor Joseph Blanco White.
+In March 1828, Coleridge wrote to him about a new magazine that they had been planning, which eventually became the short-lived London Review (1829) under editor Joseph Blanco White.

-He completed a number of translations for Blackwood's Magazine that were, in his own words, "drawn chiefly from German and Danish sources and consisted of romantic and piquant tales, freely altered from the originals and adapted to British taste and feeling."
+He completed a number of translations for Blackwood's Magazine; they were, in his own words, "drawn chiefly from German and Danish sources and consisted of romantic and piquant tales, freely altered from the originals and adapted to British taste and feeling."
 These included "The Robber's Tower", based on Heinrich Clauren's "Das Raubschloß", which may have been a source of inspiration for Edgar Allan Poe's "The Fall of the House of Usher" (1840), and "The Headsman", based on Lauritz Kruse's "Das Verhängnis", which might have been read by James Fenimore Cooper before writing his novel The Headsman: The Abbaye des Vignerons (1833).
-He wrote to the editor to submit his work under the pseudonym "Amicus of Paris", though his works were generally published in Blackwood's Magazine without attribution.
+Hardman wrote to the editor to submit his work under the pseudonym "Amicus of Paris", though his works were generally published in Blackwood's Magazine without attribution.
 He also used this name in correspondence with other magazines, such as in letters written to The New Sporting Magazine in 1833.

-He died on 3 March 1870 while living at Tudor Place, Richmond Green, and was buried at St Mary's Church, Twickenham.
+Hardman died on 3 March 1870 while living at Tudor Place, Richmond Green, and was buried at St Mary's Church, Twickenham.